Priorities

 Building Community

 The best part of living in Philomath is the community.
-However, the city can do more to build and foster community - this includes investing in community development at the city-owned lot on Main & 14th Street, transforming 13th street into a festival street (while ensuring that local businesses have the tools they need to thrive), and ensuring the success of the Downtown Safety & Streetscapes Improvement Project, which is scheduled to begin construction this November.
-These projects will completely reimagine our downtown core to make it more bike/pedestrian friendly, more walkable and appealing for businesses, and more pleasant with public art, flowers, benches, bike racks, and other amenities that invite folks to get outside, come downtown, and build our community (and our economy).
+However, the city can do more to build and foster community - this includes investing in community development at the city-owned lot on Main & 14th Street, transforming 13th street into a festival street (while ensuring that local businesses have the tools they need to thrive), and ensuring the success of the Downtown Safety & Streetscapes Improvement Project, which is currently in the final stages of construction.
+These projects are completely reimagining our downtown core to make it more bike and pedestrian friendly, more walkable and appealing for businesses, and more pleasant with public art, flowers, benches, bike racks, and other amenities that invite folks to get outside, come downtown, and build our community (and our economy).

 But we need to focus on more than just downtown.
 Our urban growth boundary extends north all the way to West Hills Drive, and yet almost all major parks and city services (City Park, Marys River Park, City Hall, the Police Station, the Library, Public Works, the Schools, etc) are located south of Applegate.
 We need to invest in public gathering spaces and city services to serve all of our residents, including the growing population north of Main Street.